 Not only do preemies feel pain, babies in utero feel pain.
 Dr. Kanwaljeet Singh Anand is Professor of Pediatrics (Pediatric Critical Care) and anesthesiology and pain medicine at Stanford University Medical Care Center.
 He has stated:

-Granted, you will find medical authorities who deny fetal pain but they are often abortion proponents, physicians who perform abortions, or professional organizations representing (or favouring) pro-abortion ideology, such as Physicians for Reproductive Health, the American and Canadian Medical Associations.
+Granted, you will find medical authorities who deny fetal pain.
+They are often abortion proponents, physicians who perform abortions, or professional organizations representing (or favouring) pro-abortion ideology, such as Physicians for Reproductive Health, the American and Canadian Medical Associations.

 Abortion proponents and their allies say that admitting any possibility of fetal pain to abortion minded women would hurt their feelings and cause them stress.
 They would rather inflict excruciating physical torture on an unborn child about to be torn apart (under the fiction that it's only a blob of tissue) than possibly cause its mother emotional discomfort in her abortion decision.